modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 ).to_dist()
 ```

-#### Independent Mode
+#### Independent Process Mode

-In the Independent mode, we need to start the agent server process on the target machine first.
+In the Independent Process Mode, we need to start the agent server process on the target machine first.
 For example, start two agent server processes on the two different machines with IP `ip_a` and `ip_b`(called `Machine1` and `Machine2` accrodingly).
 You can run the following code on `Machine1`: